Named executor of an estate in North Carolina | North Carolina Probate-Estate-Trust Administration Lawyer

 Basic Requirements to Serve as an Executor in North Carolina

 In North Carolina, individuals must be 18 or older and of sound mind to serve as an executor.
-Being of sound mind means not officially judged as incapacitated by a court.
+Being of sound mind means not being officially judged as incapacitated by a court.

 Along with the basic requirements above, North Carolina Statutes disqualify certain individuals and entities from serving as executors.
 No person is qualified to serve as an executor of a will in North Carolina who:

-• Is a convicted felon under the laws either of the United States or any state or territory of the United States, or of the District of Columbia and whose citizenship has not been restored
+• Is a convicted felon under the laws either of the United States or any state or territory of the United States or of the District of Columbia and whose citizenship has not been restored

 • Is a nonresident of the state who has not appointed a resident agent in North Carolina to accept service of process in all actions or proceedings with respect to the estate and cause such appointment to be filed with the North Carolina court